Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ### option 1: Usage of Ocean
 - how well might the project drive usage of Ocean.
 Measure with e.g. Data Consume Volume, # assets published, TVL (total value locked), Network Revenue, # active users, # funded projects.

-Network Revenue: The first iteration will focus on Gitcoin data.
-In the past 2.5 years, Gitcoin grants have totaled over $10m.
-Bounties have totaled more than $7m in the past 12 months.
-A reasonable estimate of expected Gitcoin funding is $500k/month.
-The value of improved talent mobility based on the Gitcoin dataset is a function of that revenue.
-A conservative estimate of 5% value increase would be $25,000 value created per month.
-For comparison, headhunters charge 20% - 25%.
+Network Revenue: Our first iteration focused on Gitcoin data, we are now adding GitHub data.
+Gitcoin grants and bounties have totalled more than $10m in the past 12 months, with a steady baseline around $500k/month.
+For many years GitHub has been the center of orders of magnitude more value creation across Web2 and Web3.
+Our dataset and compute will have an influence on total productivity in the millions to tens of millions per month.

-We are starting with Gitcoin because it is a highly diverse and volatile gathering point for Web3 hackers.
-This makes it a particularly rich dataset for initial development of the network model.
-Future iterations will pull in project and team data from an increasingly broad array of sources.
-These will include MolochDAO, Harmony, Genesis DAO, and A16Z - cashflow that dwarfs Gitcoin.
+The value of improved talent mobility can be estimated by headhunter service fees, which range from 20 - 25%.
+Our automated system will not provide all the services of HR departments or headhunters, but they will act more objectively.
+If it provides one quarter of the value of a headhunter, that suggests it will improve productivity by 5% of millions to tens of millions.
+That puts it in the vicinity of $500k per month of value creation.

+Gitcoin provides core data on active hackers in Web3, GitHub will add more data about their work history and expose more information about early and potential Web3 hackers.
+The road ahead includes adding data from blockchain analytics providers and grant funders like MolochDAO, Harmony, and Genesis DAO.

 And this is only the beginning.
 We expect Web3 to surpass Web2 in the long run, and for dynamic team composition to be the new normal.
-There will be hundreds of millions of dollars worth of resource assignments happening every month.
+There will be hundreds of millions of dollars worth of human resource assignments happening every month.
 Tools like this one will be responsible for millions of dollars in increased talent placement efficiency per month.

 ### option 2: Viability
 - what is the chance of success of the project